luis-a-miranda/Online-Store-Sales-Analysis/README.md

-# Online Store Revenue Analysis
+# Online Store Sales Analysis

 ## Objective
 Analyze and interpret the sales data of an online store to facilitate decision-making, optimize marketing strategies, and enhance overall business operations.